Published on June 16th, 2017 | by Ruben5

 - Plenty of fresh air, as flor needs oxygen to survive.
 To give you an idea, the bodega La Mezquita contains 40.000 barrels, but even then the amount of free air comes down to 18-19 m³ per cask.
 This is the main reason for not using cellars.

 - High levels of humidity (preferably over 70%) are necessary to keep the flor active, but also to minimize the merma, the evaporation of alcohol inside the barrels.

 It is therefore no surprise that the cathedral-style bodegas of the late 19th century are built specifically to foster a favourable environment for flor, adapted to the solera system and focused on shipping large quantities of wine.
 Of course oxidatively aged wines like Oloroso also mature well in constant, humid environments.
-Bodegas look for the coolest, most humid places within each building and locate the biologically aged wines there, whereas oxidatively aged wines take up warmer corners.
+Bodegas look for the coolest, most humid places (close to the floor) within each building and locate the biologically aged wines there, whereas oxidatively aged wines take up warmer locations.